 If you have access you will be able to link through to SDG minutes by clicking on the following link:

-The New Zealand Renderers' Group (NZRG) focuses on matters specific to rendering, including – Government Regulations and Notices, Code of Practice, Customer Requirements for Rendered Products, Market Access Requirements, Training, Biosecurity, Verification and Rendering Research and Development.
+The New Zealand Renderers' Group (NZRG) focuses on matters specific to rendering, including – government regulations and notices, codes of practice, customer requirements for rendered products, market access requirements, training, biosecurity, verification and rendering research and development.

-The NZRG meets as required and holds an annual technical seminar.
-A sub-group of the renderers group, focused on Market Access, meets with MPI as required to prioritise markets and issues of concern.
+The MIA NZRG meets as required and holds an annual technical seminar.
+A sub-group of the renderers' group focused on Market Access meets with MPI as required to prioritise markets and issues of concern.

-In conjunction with the Australian Renderers Association, the NZRG hosts a joint symposium every second year.
+In conjunction with the Australian Renderers Association, the MIA NZRG hosts a joint symposium every second year.

-The NZRG facilitate training workshops for experienced rendering operators, supervisors and suppliers to the industry.
+MIA facilitates NZRG training workshops for experienced rendering operators, supervisors and suppliers to the industry.
 These workshops focus on the practical aspects of rendering.

 The Animal Welfare Forum is a sub-committee of the Strategic Directions Group focusing on the welfare of animals within the red meat industry and upholds some of the world's highest Animal Welfare Standards.